Ethan-LWT/Trading-Helper/CONTRIBUTING.md

-# Contributing to Trading AI Dashboard
+# Contributing to Trading-Helper

-Thank you for your interest in contributing to Trading AI Dashboard!
+Thank you for your interest in contributing to Trading-Helper!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute